 These heat plates are adjustable and can be raised or lowered as required.
 I always start mine quite low - just enough for the chicks to duck and walk underneath and raise the plate as they grow.
 I also have my plate offset by about half an inch or so, with the back lower than the front so they have a temperature gradient, and like Goldilocks, can find just the right temperature.

 You'll know it's time to adjust the heat plate if your chicks are all clustered in the center together underneath the heat pad, or if all of them are standing tall to warm up underneath.
 It's time to raise the heat plate when you check on them and they are all sleeping just outside of the plate.

 Use a chick starter with around 20% protein that is developed to meet those needs!
-Your baby fluffs will be on chick starter the duration of their time in the brooder, between 5 and 8 weeks - depending on the breed and how quickly they feather and grow.
+Your baby fluffs will be on chick starter ration for the duration of their time in the brooder, between 5 and 8 weeks - depending on the breed and how quickly they feather and grow.

 Once the chicks are fully feathered and ready to join the big birds or leave the brooder for the coop, they can be switched over to layer feed for laying flocks or finisher feed for meat flocks.

 I like to use a mason jar feeder for the first few weeks with my chicks - the holes tend to slow them from spreading the food all over the entire brooder.
 Once they grow and start eating more, I upsize to a larger feeder.